D-Atharv/smart-recipe-generator/README.md

-This is a fantastic README that’s both detailed and engaging for developers and users alike!
-It strikes a great balance between technical depth and accessibility.
-I’ve just made a couple of small tweaks for clarity and flow, but overall, it looks great and ready for the project’s GitHub repository.
-Here’s the revised version:

----

 # Recipe Snap 🍳📸

 Transform your ingredients into delicious meals with AI-powered recipe generation.
 Snap a photo of your ingredients and discover what you can cook!